javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/03-event-loop/article.md

 Let's say we have a CPU-hungry task.

 For example, syntax-highlighting (used to colorize code examples on this page) is quite CPU-heavy.
-To highlight the code, it performs the analysis, creates many colored elements, adds them to the document -- for a large amount of text that takes a lot of time.
+To highlight the code, the engine performs an analysis, creates many colored elements, then adds them to the document -- for a large amount of text that takes a lot of time.

 While the engine is busy with syntax highlighting, it can't do other DOM-related stuff, process user events, etc. It may even cause the browser to "hiccup" or even "hang" for a bit, which is unacceptable.